 Killer Network Service is a bit of a mixed bag among users; some swear by it, while others dismiss it.
-Because that is usually the reason why people look for it, the article will describe how to solve (and prevent) any difficulties the killer network service creates.
+Because that is usually why people look for it, the article will describe how to solve (and prevent) any difficulties the killer network service creates.

 Few people know it because it is a desktop application until something goes wrong.
 Everything you need to know right now is that the killer network service is not Windows software, it doesn’t do much, and it’s not categorized as malware.

 How to Solve Killer Network Service High CPU Usage Issue- Top 5 Methods

-This KNS might sometimes give a problem of killer network service high CPU usage and by following the steps you can resolve this issue.
-Also, you can check the CPU usage of your system and even test it using some great CPU test software that we have reviewed.
+This KNS might sometimes give a problem of killer network service high CPU usage, and by following the steps, you can resolve this issue.
+Also, you can check the CPU usage of your system and even test it using some great CPU test software we have reviewed.

 This workaround relies on the Windows Updates Service to ensure that each and every application.
-The program is upgraded on a frequent basis and upgrades can clean out issues that may retain in-app activities on a frequent basis.
-This method is not foolproof and provides only a temporary solution to the problems that killer network service presents.
+The program is upgraded frequently, and upgrades can clean out issues that may retain in-app activities frequently.

 Disabling Network Killer Service Auto-Start Using MsConfig

-If your system wiring is in this way, the network killer service starts up automatically every time you switch it on.
-When you detect that the executable is causing you trouble, you must ensure that the process is turned off.
-Microsoft Configure is useful in this situation.
+If your system wiring is this way, the network killer service starts up automatically every time you switch it on.
+When you detect that the executable is causing you trouble, you must ensure the process is turned off.
+Microsoft Configure is helpful in this situation.